node2own/iroh-persist/README.md

 ```shell
 IROH_SECRET=<hex-key> my-app --persist args...
 ```
 Then `iroh-persist` will save the key on disk.
-After that, this invocation will suffice:
+After that, the following invocation will suffice:
 ```shell
 my-app --persist args...
 ```